 - Setting goals

 SEL across the board

 Every teacher has their own idea about how SEL could work in their classroom.
-However, a more efficient approach would be to establish a social-emotional learning curriculum for the entire school district.
-This would ensure that each teacher is following a proper curriculum that will yield the best results for parents, educators, school administration and students.
+However, a more efficient approach would be establishing a social-emotional learning curriculum for the entire school district.
+This would ensure that each teacher follows a proper curriculum to yield the best results for parents, educators, school administration, and students.

 Make the choice that’s right for you